New to Akka? Start with the Akka SDK.

 Schema

-index need to be created in the configured database, see schema definition in Creating the schema.
+The event_journal table and event_journal_slice_idx index need to be created in the configured database, see schema definition in Creating the schema.

-index is only needed if the slice based queries are used.
+The event_journal_slice_idx index is only needed if the slice based queries are used.

 Configuration

-To enable the journal plugin to be used by default, add the following line to your Akka application.conf
+To enable the journal plugin to be used by default, add the following line to your Akka application.conf:

 akka.persistence.journal.plugin = "akka.persistence.r2dbc.journal"

-It can also be enabled with the journalPluginId
+It can also be enabled with the journalPluginId for a specific EventSourcedBehavior and multiple plugin configurations are supported.

 See also Connection configuration.